kiethohoai/redux-intro/README.md

 009 Dispatching Actions from Our React App
 010 The Legacy Way of Connecting Components to Redux 011 Redux Middleware and Thunks
+012 Making an API Call With Redux Thunks
+013 The Redux DevTools
+014 What is Redux Toolkit (RTK)